UMF Faculty

 Dr. Anna Nikolaeva

-Assistant Professor in Urban Mobility Futures at the University of Amsterdam.
+Assistant Professor in Urban Planning at the University of Amsterdam.

 Her research focuses on futures of mobility and transitions to more sustainable and inclusive mobility.
 Her main fascination is the meaning that individuals and communities give to mobility and how that meaning shapes our social-spatial environments, economies and cultures.
 As part of the project “Smart Cycling Futures” she has conducted research on smart cycling innovation and the impact of technology on possibilities of collecting and using cycling data.
 She also collaborates with partners in practice through “living labs” in which cycling innovations are tested.
 She is initiator and curator of “Cities and Mobilities” series of events.